 - Honor the partner with lowest common denominator of comfort level in all experiences.
 We meet each where we are at.

 - Consciously integrate new partners into the relationship by considering reasonable pacing and depth of sharing.
 Respect the psychological impact of drastic life changes for my partner(s) beyond their control.

 - Be willing to face egalitarian degrees of discomfort to enable my partner(s)’s freedoms within our intentions, while addressing my own soul’s work

 - Work to release triggers and wounding that no longer serve me or our relationship(s)

 - Use non-violent communication to co-regulating and holding space for each other when we struggle

 - Resist burying discomfort that could lead to resentment and passive-aggressive behavior

-- Allow my partner(s) to “own their no” and give space for explanation and heart-centered discussion based in non-violent communication
+- Allow my partner(s) to “own their no” and give space for explanation and heart-centered discussion

 - Share anything that is tempting to hide from my partner for fear of shame or guilt